sk-cro/qa-test-plan-automation/README.md

 - **Serverless Ready**: Structured for AWS Lambda or Google Cloud Functions
 - **Comprehensive Logging**: Detailed logging for monitoring and debugging
 - **Error Handling**: Robust error handling throughout the application
+- **Duplicate Prevention**: Automatically skips creating sheets for tickets that already have a test plan

 ## Project Structure